 - 80) The Commission may (...) decide with effect for the entire Union that certain third countries, or a territory or a specified sector, such as the private sector or one or more specific economic sectors within a third country, or an international organisation, offer an adequate level of data protection, thus providing legal certainty and uniformity throughout the Union as regards the third countries or international organisations, which are considered to provide such level of protection.
-In these cases, transfers of personal data to these countries may take place without needing to obtain any specific authorisation. - In line with the fundamental values on which the Union is founded, in particular the 81) protection of human rights, the Commission should, in its assessment of a third country or of a territory or of a specified sector within a third country, take into account how a given third country respects the rule of law, access to justice as well as international human rights norms and standards and its general and sectoral law, including legislation concerning public security, defence and national security as well as public order and criminal law.
-The adoption of an adequacy decision to a territory or a specified sector in a third country should take into account clear and objective criteria, such as specific processing activities and the scope of applicable legal standards and legislation in force in the third country. - 81a) Apart from the international commitments the third country or international organisation has entered into, the Commission should also take account of obligations arising from the third country's or international organisation's participation in multilateral or regional systems in particular in relation to the protection of personal data, as well as the implementation of such obligations.
-In particular the third country's accession to the Council of Europe Convention of 28 January 1981 for the Protection of Individuals with regard to the Automatic Processing of Personal Data and its Additional Protocol should be taken into account.
-The Commission should consult with the European Data Protection Board when assessing the level of protection in third countries or international organisations.
+In these cases, transfers of personal data to these countries may take place without needing to obtain any specific authorisation. - 81) In line with the fundamental values on which the Union is founded, in particular the protection of human rights, the Commission should, in its assessment of a third country or of a territory or of a specified sector within a third country, take into account how a given third country respects the rule of law, access to justice as well as international human rights norms and standards and its general and sectoral law, including legislation concerning public security, defence and national security as well as public order and criminal law.
+The adoption of an adequacy decision to a territory or a specified sector in a third country should take into account clear and objective criteria, such as specific processing activities and the scope of applicable legal standards and legislation in force in the third country.
+The third country should offer guarantees that ensure an adequate level of protection in particular when data are processed in one or several specific sectors.
+In particular, the third country should ensure effective data protection supervision and should provide for cooperation mechanisms with the European data protection authorities, and the data subjects should be provided with effective and enforceable rights and effective administrative and judicial redress.
+The provided of the provided of the fective and enforceable rights and effective administrative and judicial redress.